-Definition of Hypnosis Irritable Bowel Syndrome
+Definition of Hypnosis for IBS

 What is causing these physical discomforts are functional processes of the gut:

 - Digestive motility (how the muscles in the gut move food through).
-With IBS it can be blocked, slowed down, or be sudden.
+With IBS, it can be blocked, slowed down, or be sudden.

 - Gastrocolic reflex (the speed at which taking food in and needing to go to the restroom).
 With IBS this reflex is sped up to where it appears to be almost simultaneous.

 - Sensitivity.
 Some sufferers of IBS are extremely aware of the sensations of the gut and can experience severe pain during normal gut processes.